SnapperTT/lua-luajit-compound-operators/README.md

 This is distributed as a patch so that you can apply it to future versions (rather than this becoming yet another unmaintained lua/luajit fork)

 ### How to Use
-Download relevent sources and then use `patch`
+Download relevent sources and then use `patch` and then build as usual.

 Alternatively use `fetch_and_apply_lua*.sh` to automatically download and patch